owenh000/asciidoctor-multipage/README.md

 - The `desc` attribute can be used for any section to provide a description when the section is listed on its parent landing page.

+For an example of the above attributes in use, see `test/black-box-docs/sample/sample.adoc`.

 ## Sponsors and contributing

 To my current sponsor, thank you for your support! ✨